ddttom/doc2web/docs/prd.md

 - **DOM serialization must preserve all document content and structure**
 - **Output files should be validated before saving**
 - **HTML files should be > 1000 characters for typical documents**
+- **CSS files should contain generated styles appropriate for the document**
+- **Document statistics (pages, words, characters, paragraphs, lines) must be accurately calculated and included in metadata**
+- **Document statistics must be calculated from document content when not available in metadata**
+- **HTML output must be properly formatted with indentation and line breaks for improved debugging**
+- **HTML formatting must preserve all content and structure while enhancing readability**

 #### 3.2.4 Document Analysis and Style Extraction